-A WyoTech uniform shirt and solid color work pants with professional work-style boots must be worn.
+- A WyoTech uniform shirt and solid color work pants with professional work-style boots must be worn.
 The shirt is to be worn buttoned with the exception of the top button/snap.
 Shirttails must be tucked into the pants.
 Sweaters or other shirts, if worn, must be worn underneath the uniform shirt.
-Hooded sweatshirts or hooded jackets shall not be worn in the classroom or shop.
-Coats may not be worn in the classroom unless specifically approved by the instructor.
-2. A baseball-style cap, with the bill facing forward, may be worn in WyoTech facilities with the exception of in the classroom, TRC, or computer lab.
-No other headwear may be worn while in WyoTech training facilities.
+Exposed hoods are not permitted in the classroom or shop areas.
+Coats may not be worn in the classroom unless specifically approved by the instructor. - 2.
+A baseball-style cap, with the bill facing forward, may be worn in WyoTech facilities with the exception of in the classroom, TRC, or computer lab.